geotekne-argentina/osm-geoserver-postgis/README.md

 Observations :

-- OSM Data reset: Every time the docker-compose is initialized, it is validated if there are files to import in the PBFs folder, and so the information of the OSM layers is reset.
+- OSM Data reset: Every time the docker compose is initialized, it is validated if there are files to import in the PBFs folder, and so the information of the OSM layers is reset.
 Only in the case of having the folder empty, that is to say without PBF files, is that the existing information on the pgdata volume will not be reset.
 So we suggest to run the ./setup-datasets.sh script at least one time, and then to add your PBFs files in the ./pbfs folder.
 After first execution of ./start.sh script (that will trigger the import process) we suggest to remove the PBFs files from the ./pbfs folder otherwise the import process will execute every time you start the docker composition)

 (*) The initial version of this file comes from this repository https://github.com/geosolutions-it/osm-styles (in the README you will find the link to download it from Dropbox), but it has errors/imperfections in certain areas - product of the treatment to lower the resolution - that have been corrected.